GameOverture/HyWebsite/mkdocs/docs/getting-started/index.md

 - Want a code-first workflow without the overhead of large general-purpose engines.
 - Need builds that are performant, lightweight, and cross-platform (including the web browser with optional WebAssembly deployment)

+!!! note
-> Itermediate C++ knowledge is recommended, but Harmony is also a great way to learn C/C++ for those with the aptitude.
+    Basic C++ knowledge including pointers and lambdas is recommended, but Harmony is also a great way to learn C/C++ for those wanting to learn.

 The Harmony Engine consists of two main projects.
 The editor tool (**HyEditor**) that manages projects, assets, and scenes.
 And the engine itself (**HyEngine**) which is a static library that links into your game application.